Mnuchin: White House lawyers spoke with Treasury Dept. about request for Trump tax returns

 If the Treasury Department denies Neal's request, that could set off a legal battle to obtain them.

-Trump, and other White House government officials, have indicated that the request is likely to be denied.
+Trump and other White House officials have indicated that the request is likely to be denied.

 Trump told reporters last week that he was "under audit" and would not be releasing the returns — an explanation he has used repeatedly since the 2016 election cycle.
 Being under audit does not preclude Trump from making his tax information public.